Did I do that? Blame as a means to identify controlled effects in reinforcement learning: Related work

 \section{Related work}

-\hypertarget{related-work}{} \bookmark[level=section,dest=related-work]{Related work} \textbf{Intrinsic motivators:} A popular way of introducing behavioral biases in RL agents is the use of intrinsic motivators \citep{Singh2005}.
+\textbf{Intrinsic motivators:} A popular way of introducing behavioral biases in RL agents is the use of intrinsic motivators \citep{Singh2005, mohamed2015variational}.
 These motivators can promote different types of exploration, from observational surprise \citep{Burda2018} to control seeking agents \citep{pathak2017, Choi2019}.
-Methods in the latter category have shown extremely good results achieving State-of-the-Art in important benchmarks. \citet{Choi2019} proposed Attentive Dynamics Model (ADM), an attention based method to discover controlled elements in the environment and used it in combination to a count-based exploration to reward the agent for discovering these elements.
-This method showed State-of-the-Art in Montezuma's Revenge.
-This work was extended in \citet{song2019megareward} to incorporate multi-step controlled effects as part of the intrinsic reward, again achieving human-level performance just with intrinsic rewards. \citet{badia2020} combined control and observational surprise motivators to create a so called "reward soup" where multiple rewards were combined into one.
-Their method uses an episodic memory in combination to an inverse model to promote the discovery of controlled effects in a single episode and Random Network Distillation \citep{Burda2018} to promote long term progress through the game.
-This method, again, achieves State-of-the-Art in Atari's hard exploration environments.
-One thing in common among these methods is the use of an inverse model to model controlled aspects of the environment.
-Our work, instead, uses a two-branch forward model showing a better coverage of these effects.
-These methods show the importance of identifying what an agent can control, an avenue that deserves to be explored in depth.
+Methods in the latter category have shown extremely good results achieving SOTA in important benchmarks. \citet{Choi2019} proposed Attentive Dynamics Model (ADM), an attention based method that discovers controlled elements in the environment and rewards the agent for discovering them.
+This method and its extension \citep{song2019megareward} showed SOTA in Montezuma's Revenge. \citet{badia2020} combined control and observational surprise to promote exploration.
+Their method uses an episodic memory with an inverse model to promote the discovery of controlled effects and Random Network Distillation \citep{Burda2018} to promote long term progress; again achieving SOTA in Atari's hard exploration environments.
+These methods show the importance of identifying what an agent can control.